telliott99/MyJava/arraylist.rst

     4

 But that's it.
 There is no built-in way to sort the list, or reverse it.
 Such an array can only hold primitive types, not objects, with the exception of Strings.
-The length (size) is fixed and cannot be altered.
+The length (number of items) is fixed and cannot be altered.
 Finally, one can crash the program by attempting to access an invalid index.
+We say that the compiler does not do "bounds checking" on array access.

 Consider this code, which is *almost* correct: